This data collection provides counts and rates for deaths of children under 1 year of age,

 - Use these data for health statistical reporting and analysis only.

-- For sub-national geography, do not present or publish birth or death counts of 9 or fewer or
+- Do not present or publish birth or death counts of 9 or fewer or

 birth or death rates based on counts of nine or fewer (in figures, graphs, maps, tables, etc.).